 But launches aren’t always successful whether you’re an astronaut or a PR professional, and it’s important to learn and make the most of the situation.

-At this PR Network event we’ll be discussing what successful campaign launches look like, how to manage the weight of expectation put on us to generate big news coverage, how to continue momentum beyond the launch, whether successful or not, and how to work with people who don’t quite understand what it is that we do!
+This PR Network event discussed what successful campaign launches look like, how to manage the weight of expectation put on us to generate big news coverage, how to continue momentum beyond the launch, whether successful or not, and how to work with people who don’t quite understand what it is that we do!

 About the PR Network